baklazaner/botpress-messenger/README.md

 ### Text messages

-In your code, it is simple to send a message text to a specific users ([doc](https://developers.facebook.com/docs/messenger-platform/send-api-reference/text-message)).
+In code, it is simple to send a message text to a specific users ([facebook doc](https://developers.facebook.com/docs/messenger-platform/send-api-reference/text-message)).

 #### sendText(userId, text, [options])